hazelcast/hazelcast-jet/site/docs/concepts/dag.md

 combines the partial results from all cluster members.
 Since there is much less data after aggregation than before it, this reduces the amount of data exchanged between servers at the cost of using more RAM.

+## Tasks Concurrency is Cooperative

+Hazelast Jet avoids starting a heavyweight system thread for each concurrent task of the DAG.
+Instead it uses a *cooperative multithreading* model.
+This has high-level implications as well: all the lambdas you write in the Pipeline API must cooperate by not calling blocking methods that may take unpredictably long to complete.
+If that happens, all the tasklets scheduled on the same thread will be blocked as well.

+Since sometimes you can't avoid making blocking calls, Jet provides dedicated support for such cases.
+You should use the `mapUsingService` transform that allows you to declare your code as "non-cooperative".
+Jet will adapt to this by running the code in a dedicade thread.

+However, whenever you have a choice, you should go for non-blocking, asynchronous calls and use `mapUsingServiceAsync`.